Terms and conditions of BMD's AI services

 - The CV or the text of the document that the AI processes (used for ensuring functionality)

-1.6 RechtGPT
+2.5.
+RechtGPT

 Integration of RechtGPT (https://rechtgpt.at/) is available in BMD NTCS (provided that you have the required valid licence).
-RechtGPT is an AI-based tool provided by Prime AI GmbH, based in 2500 Baden, Austria, which is designed to assist with legal research and is integrated directly into BMD Fox.
-Additionally, there are further integrations in the form of additional convenience features and connection points.
+RechtGPT is an AI-based tool provided by Prime AI GmbH, based in 2500 Baden, Austria, which is designed to assist with legal research and is directly integrated into tools such as BMD Fox.
+Additionally, there are further integrations in the form of additional convenience features and integration points.
 In all cases of using RechtGPT in the BMD software—regardless of how it is accessed—Prime AI GmbH alone is responsible for the content of the responses.
 Use of RechtGPT within the BMD software is also subject to Prime AI GmbH’s terms of use (https://rechtgpt.at/#terms).
 The tool is intended for use by legally trained professionals.
 Please also note that AI-generated responses may contain errors.
 BMD is not liable for any inaccuracies, omissions or outdated information in the results generated by or through RechtGPT.

 Data entered in the BMD software in connection with RechtGPT are processed by both Prime AI GmbH (operator of RechtGPT) and BMD.
-For information on data processing by Prime AI GmbH, please refer to their privacy policy (https://rechtgpt.at/#privacy).

 BMD stores the questions you enter and the responses generated by RechtGPT, along with your customer number, user ID and metadata (such as timestamps), on Microsoft Azure servers located within the EU.
 These data are used for billing purposes and for manual quality improvements.
 BMD does not use your data to train AI models.
 Your interactions with RechtGPT are saved in the BMD Fox history for each user, but they may also be accessible to other persons within your organisation—for example, when archived in connection with a specific tax case.

-1.7 Feedback to RechtGPT
+2.5.1.
+Feedback to RechtGPT

 When you interact with RechtGPT, you have the option to give feedback to RechtGPT on its responses by clicking on the “thumbs up” or “thumbs down” icon.
 This feedback is processed and stored by BMD, before it is transmitted to Prime AI GmbH for the purpose of enabling them to improve their system.
 Any feedback transmitted to Prime AI GmbH is anonymous, provided that the query and the feedback itself do not contain any personal information.
 Please note that you will not receive a reply to your feedback.
 This function is not intended for contacting any of our support teams.

-1.8 Fox Analytics
+2.6.
+Fox Analytics

 BMD Fox Analytics is a tool used to analyse and evaluate various types of data.
 This tool is available in screen views, reports and evaluations, and—depending on the use case—provides either dedicated analyses and evaluations recommended by BMD or a general standard evaluation.
 You can also customise and control the analyses and evaluations yourself; the necessary instructions can be centrally stored in style guides, if required.
-BMD Fox Analytics uses large language models which may occasionally produce inaccurate or distorted results.
-Since this is a technical limitation of these models, BMD cannot entirely prevent it.
-Please make sure to check each BMD Fox Analytics result, in particular mathematical calculations, for accuracy and relevance to the specific context.
-BMD is not liable for any inaccuracies, omissions or outdated information in the AI-generated results.

 What you can use Fox Analytics for: